Ernest Anderson (actor)

-Ernest Anderson was an American actor.
-He became known for his role in In This Our Life in 1942, where he portrayed a young paralegal who is falsely accused of manslaughter.
+Ernest Anderson (August 25, 1915 – March 5, 2011) was an American actor.
+He became known for his role as an African American paralegal and law student who is falsely accused of manslaughter by a white woman in the Warner Bros. film In This Our Life in 1942.
+For his performance, he received a National Board of Review Award for Best Actor in 1942.

-Personal life
+Biography

-Anderson attended Dunbar High School in Washington, D.C. and later got a bachelor's degree from Northwestern University.
-He moved to California to work in film.
-He served briefly in the army at the end of the Second World War, before returning to Los Angeles.
+Anderson attended Dunbar High School in Washington, D.C. and later earned a bachelor's degree from Northwestern University.

-Acting career

 Anderson moved to Hollywood and took a job with Warner Brothers.
-His first acting role was in In This Our Life.
+His first acting role was in In This Our Life (1942).
 Bette Davis had arranged Anderson's interview for the part of Parry Clay in that film.

-He returned to Warner Brothers after serving in World War II, and continued acting until the late 1960s.
+He served briefly in the Army at the end of World War II.
+He returned to Warner Bros. after serving in World War II.